YOUTH AT RISK PROGRAM

 OVERVIEW OF ACTIVITIES WITHIN THE PROGRAM

-Through once a week group and/or one-on-one discussions, our program director provides comprehensive guidance and counseling designed to bring about:
+Through once or twice a week group and/or one-on-one discussions, our program director provides comprehensive guidance and counseling designed to bring about:

 - Personal Understanding